Living Room and Dining Room

-I want to apologize right now to whomever is now renting the house I previously rented.
-The one where the landlord let my sister and I choose the colors we wanted to paint.
+I want to apologize right now to whoever is now renting the house I previously rented; the one where the landlord let my sister and I choose the colors we wanted to paint.
 I am sorry for the neon coral/orange living room and dining room areas.
 I am sorry for the extremely dark green color in one of the bedrooms.

 Karma has caught up with me.
-Our previous renter favored avocado green walls and a dark purple trim.
-The colors darkened the spare room at this house & were a nightmare to work with if I ever wanted to film a video.
+While avocado green walls and a dark purple trim may have seemed attractive to a previous renter, the colors darkened the spare room at this house & were a nightmare to work with if I ever wanted to film a video.
 My skin and hair ended up with a severe orange color cast as the poor camera struggled to make sense of the bright green behind me.
-With my landlord’s consent I decided to repaint the room white with a light gray and sterling silver trim.
+With my landlord’s consent, I decided to repaint the room white with a light gray and sterling silver trim.

+While I was at it I decided to repaint the staircase railings and trim from a deep olive greenish gray to the same light gray and sterling silver.
 The metallic paint I originally wanted was only sold at one specific store and they carried the base but not the colors and “they didn’t know when they would get them in.”
-Luckily the Menards up the road carried a line of Rustoleum Metallic Accents paint for the same price ($20-25/32 fl. oz.)
+Luckily the Menards up the road carried a line of Rustoleum metallic paints for the same price.
 A little metallic paint goes a long long way, so I also decided to add a silver chevron to our bathroom which is painted the same light gray as the spare room.
 Win-Win-Win!
 I love the new look.
-If you hadn’t seen the old colors you might not be as impressed as we are with the new look; but for anyone who likes a little sparkle in their decor–this metallic paint is gorgeous!
+If you hadn’t seen the old colors you might not be as impressed as we are with the new look, but for anyone who likes a little sparkle in their decor–this metallic paint is gorgeous!

-I did each of the chevron lines separately.
-I have paranoia about leaving the painter’s tape on too long so I applied the design I wanted, went in for two coats (I just painted in several directions to avoid any tell-tale lines of application) and then promptly removed the tape.
-It turned out exactly like I wanted!
+- In the bathroom: I did each of the chevron lines separately.
+I have a paranoia about leaving the painter’s tape on too long so I applied the design I wanted, went in for two coats (I just painted in several directions to avoid any tell-tale lines of application) and then promptly removed the tape.
+It turned out exactly as I wanted!

 Painting is a lot of fun if you prep right and give the paint enough time to dry in between coats. 🙂